Routine annuals and wellness exams

-While difficult to provide your pet with regular brushing, there are are benficial products specifically made for dogs and cats that dramatically improve oral health.
-These products include dental chews and oral rinses.
+While it can be difficult and messy to provide your pet with regular brushing, there are beneficial products that are specifically designed for dogs and cats that dramatically improve oral health.
+These products include dental chews, oral rinses, and water additives.

 Good oral care will SAVE YOU MONEY in future medical problems that could affect your beloved pet!